 Larval zebrafish are placed individually in each well of a 6, 12, 24 48 or 96 well plate.

-The multiwell plate with the larvae is inserted into the chamber of the Zantiks MWP unit, and the script is set up to control illumination level (complete darkness in this case), vibratory stimulation (state variables of the motor rotations causing reproducible water motions inside each well) and the locomotor activity of each larva (generally measured in arbitrary units or as swum distance), which is written to a data file at whatever frequency is required by the experimenter – 1 second bins are often used.
+The multiwell plate with the larvae is inserted into the chamber of the Zantiks MWP unit, and the script is set up to control illumination level (complete darkness in this case), vibratory stimulation (state variables of the motor rotations causing reproducible water motions inside each well) and the locomotor activity of each larva (measured in pixels which can be converted to mm), which is written to a data file at whatever frequency is required by the experimenter – 1 second bins are often used.

 Video (speed, 8x) of zebrafish larvae in a 24-well plate before, during and after a single pulse of mild vibratory stimulation.
 The red dot in the top right hand side of the video frame depicts when the vibration occurs.